The River Valley Ride | Horse Riding Holidays New Zealand | Globetrotting

 The River Valley Ride is a firecracker of an itinerary that’s swathed in Māori culture, with an intense sense of freedom and adventure at its very core.

-Thanks to the on-the-move nature of this ride, you’ll traverse jaw-dropping, ever-changing scenery.
-Just imagine: dreamy canters across bowling green pastures dotted with flocks of happy sheep, getting lost in pristine native bush where the silver ferns tickle your horse’s belly, loping across wispy pampas and swimming bareback in the river.
+Astride a bitless, barefoot horse, you’ll traverse jaw-dropping scenery and ever-changing terrain.
+Just imagine: dreamy canters across bowling green pastures dotted with flocks of happy sheep, climbing endless hills that tumble like waves to the horizon, loping across wispy pampas and swimming bareback in the river.

-For those Globetrotters who yearn for the rhythm and sense of accomplishment that comes with eight glorious days in the saddle – for those who hold a deep desire to return to mother nature, lift the veil on this enchanting part of New Zealand and be swathed in Māori culture – The River Valley Ride is for YOU.
+Whether you yearn for the rhythm and sense of accomplishment that comes with eight glorious days in the saddle, or you’d love to slip away for a five-day reboot – if you hold a deep desire to return to mother nature, lift the veil on this enchanting part of New Zealand and be swathed in Māori culture, The River Valley Ride is for YOU.

 Fast Facts